TrueGlimGrold/TrueGlimGrold/README.md

 Hello, GitHub! 👋

-I'm <Luke Bullock>, a student at Brigham Young University-Idaho interested in Data Science, Machine Learning, Web Design, Application development, and Game Development.
+I'm <Luke Bullock>, a recent graduate from Brigham Young University-Idaho interested in Data Science, Machine Learning, Web Design, Application development, and Game Development.
 Welcome to my GitHub profile!

 ## About Me

-- I'm Currently studying for a bachelor's degree in software development.
-My most anticipated class is my senior project next semester.
-I plan to code a full-fledged 2D game using the Unity game engine.
+- After having completed my bachelors degree, I continue to hone my skills.
+I am currently working on three masterclasses in the udemy platform.
+Including web design using the MERN stack, the fundamentals of C#, as well as data structures and algorythums.
 - My goal is to create more flexibility in my career by being able to work remotely while traveling.
 After school, I plan to specialize in a field.
 Likely windows application development, and brush up on all the hard skills required for interviews.
 - You can ask me about the fundamentals of building a videogame, if you want.